jcracknell/arborist/README.md

 Most of the performance cost associated with expression interpolation is associated with the evaluation of expression subtrees provided as arguments to evaluated splice parameters (annotated with EvaluatedSpliceParameterAttribute).
-Interpolation becomes expensive in the event that [expression compilation][6] is required to evaluate such subtrees.
+Interpolation becomes expensive in the event that expression compilation is required to evaluate such subtrees.

 Arborist will first attempt to evaluate these expressions using a reflective approach which is capable of interpreting most *basic* expression trees; i.e. member accesses, method invocations, and some basic type conversions.
-Despite the use of the reflection API, expressions which can be evaluated this way require on the order of 25 times less runtime than the compilation-based approach used as a fallback in the event that it fails. **As such you should generally try to pre-evaluate your spliced trees before providing them to the interpolation process.**
+Despite the use of the reflection API, evaluating expressions this way is *significantly* faster than the compilation-based approach used as a fallback in the event that it fails.

+> **💡 Hint:** You should try to pre-evaluate your spliced values to simplify the subtrees
+> requiring evaluation by the interpolation process.

 ### Splicing methods